I’m Vivian.

 This was my very early interactions with AI just as genAI were up and coming.
 I heard of IBM's watsonx from years ago while watching the French Open, where they used the AI to analyze player stats, play challenges and more.

-The short of it is I overexplained and complicated things when explaining level AA and AAA to the board of directors while pointing out areas of improvement on their media content.
+The short of it was I overexplained things when going over level AA and AAA to the board of directors while pointing out areas of improvement on their media content.
 Thankfully, the principal designer was there to help explain my ramblings.
 He really saved my butt there.

 Echo is an artist who has written Grammy-award music and is ready to be in the spotlight for her moment and wants to prove she is here to stay.
 This was a mini-bootcamp project done with Elizé Presents as a UX/UI Designer involved with this real-world inspired project with RCA Records as a partner.